ericlanderson/container-workshop/script.md

 	$ ls -l php

-	$ docker exec -it web-server ls -l
+	$ docker exec web-server ls -l

-Add a file from the host and see it appear inside the container:
+Add a file inside the container using the touch command and see that it exists on the host:

-	$ touch php/testfile.txt
+	$ docker exec web-server touch php/testfile.txt

-	$ docker exec -it web-server ls -l
+	$ ls -l php

 Let's make it easier
 --------------------